Ed Berrier: Career

 Berrier was born in Winston-Salem, North Carolina.
 He started running go-karts and became a force to be reckoned with, winning 72 out of 127 races.
 In 1980, he moved to the NASCAR Dash Series, driving for his own team.
 Four years later, he made his Busch Series debut, running eighteen races and finishing in top-ten three times.
 He would not finish that high again until 1987, when he had four top-fives.
 Berrier ran abbreviated schedules over the next few years (except 1988) and put together 22 top-tens.
-He made his Winston Cup debut in 1995 at the Mountain Dew Southern 500, finishing in 20th position.
+He made his Winston Cup debut in 1995 at the Mountain Dew Southern 500, finishing in twentieth position.
 Berrier's only NASCAR start in 1996 came at Darlington Raceway, where he finished 39th.
 After running a limited Cup schedule with Sadler Brothers Racing in 1997, Berrier was tapped by PRW Racing to drive the No. 77 UAW/Lear-sponsored Ford in the Busch Series.
-After putting together three Top 20 finishes in an abbreviated run, Berrier returned to the team in 1998, this time, with former Cup campaigner Jimmy Means as crew chief.
+After putting together three top-twenty finishes in an abbreviated run, Berrier returned to the team in 1998, this time, with former Cup campaigner Jimmy Means as crew chief.
 The highlight of this year came at the final Galaxy Food Centers 300.
 Berrier dominated, starting on the outside pole, leading 187 laps, and garnering his only victory at a premier NASCAR series.
 Despite filing to qualify for the race at Rockingham Speedway, Berrier and company finished seventeenth in points that year.
 Unfortunately, Berrier's success did not carry over into 1999, and after qualifying for just seventeen races, Berrier was fired.

 Berrier soon landed on his feet, by running a limited schedule for Junie Donlavey in late 1999.
 After his audition, Donlavey signed Berrier to drive for his team with a package sponsorship from Hills Brothers Coffee.
 Unfortunately, the sight of the team packing up and heading home after second round qualifying became too common, and Berrier was released once again.
 Berrier's Cup Series career resulted in nineteen races and 25 DNQs, with a best Cup finish of twentieth in a 1995 Darlington race.
 He ran the inaugural Busch Series race at Kansas Speedway but crashed on the tenth lap.
 Berrier's last NASCAR race came in the Craftsman Truck Series season opener in 2003, finishing thirteenth for Kevin Harvick Incorporated.

 Following his racing career, Berrier worked as a crew chief in NASCAR competition.
-As of 2017, Ed Berrier is employed at JKS Motorsports Incorporated in Welcome, North Carolina, as the lead fabricator and sometimes stunt driver for motorsports-related commercial shoots and movies.
+As of 2017, he is employed at JKS Motorsports Incorporated in Welcome, North Carolina, as the lead fabricator and sometimes stunt driver for motorsports-related commercial shoots and movies.